DebbieBergstrom/Tarantino_Quiz/README.md

 &nbsp;
 ### **USER STORIES**
 #### **First time users**
-1. _As a first-time user, I want to easily understand the instructions and rules of the quiz.
+1. _As a first-time user, I want to easily understand the instructions and rules of the quiz._
-2. _As a first-time user, I want to navigate through the quiz questions effortlessly.
+2. _As a first-time user, I want to navigate through the quiz questions effortlessly._
-3. _As a first-time user, I want to see my score and know how well I performed in the quiz.
+3. _As a first-time user, I want to see my score and know how well I performed in the quiz._
-4. _As a first-time user, I want to have an enjoyable and engaging experience while answering the quiz questions.
+4. _As a first-time user, I want to have an enjoyable and engaging experience while answering the quiz questions. -
-5. _As a first-time user, I want to easily access the highscores list to see how my score compares to others.
+5. _As a first-time user, I want to easily access the highscores list to see how my score compares to others._

 #### **Returning users**
-8. _As a returning user, I want to challenge myself with new quiz questions and test my knowledge again.
+8. _As a returning user, I want to challenge myself with new quiz questions and test my knowledge again._
-9. _As a returning user, I want to easily navigate back to the highscores list to see if my previous score has improved.
+9. _As a returning user, I want to easily navigate back to the highscores list to see if my previous score has improved._

 #### **Site owner**
-11. _As the site owner, I want users to have an enjoyable experience while playing the quiz.
+10. _As the site owner, I want users to have an enjoyable experience while playing the quiz._
-12. _As the site owner, I want users to share their quiz results with friends, helping to increase the visibility and reach of the quiz and attract more users to play.
+11. _As the site owner, I want users to share their quiz results with friends, helping to increase the visibility and reach of the quiz and attract more users to play._

 &nbsp;